Cat Feline Ringworm Dermatophytosis

-B. A vaccine is available that may actually hasten the clearance of the clinical signs.
-Marketed by Fort Dodge® Labs, it is touted as a complete 'cure' for Ringworm, but the results are exceptionally poor.
+B. A vaccine was once available that was supposed to actually hasten the clearance of the clinical signs.
+Marketed by Fort Dodge® Labs, it is touted as a complete ‘cure’ for Ringworm, but the results were exceptionally poor.
 Like a few of the vaccines available today, to be sold, they have only to prove a disease exists, the vaccine exerts ANY control and is not dangerous to the pet.
 That is all.
 I do not rely upon it as a cure.

 C.Vacuum carpeting and furniture at least once weekly.
 The infected hairs that are shed can remain infective for ONE YEAR!